-In addition to the College publications, this handbook can add to student's awareness of will receive verbal and written notification of the changes and will sign a document acknowledging that he/she has read and understand the changes.
+In addition to the College publications, this handbook can add to student's awareness of material pertinent to nursing programs.

+Should syllabi change(s) occur, students will receive verbal and written notification of the changes and will sign a document acknowledging that he/she has read and understand the changes.